MCSC and the Women's Business Center has a Board of Directors that are experts in marketing, accounting, finance

 Nikkole brings a vast array of advanced office skills to MCSC, including expert level in Adobe Suites.
 In her position as Program Coordinator she is responsible for all of our SBA data reporting and schedules.
 Nikkole’s duties also include tracking and making sure all details are in order for all our classes, both English and Spanish.
 Her experience with websites and social media is put to use daily in keeping MCSC up-to-date and current.

 Nikkole was born and raised in Utah before she left to explore the world.
 She has worked and lived in many big cities including Los Angeles, San Francisco, New York City, and Madrid, where she gained her Spanish language skills.
 Nikkole currently lives in San Luis Obispo, CA where she enjoys painting, exploring, and being outside and active in nature.

 MCSC Program Coordinator-Grants

-Stacey Aragon is our newest Program Coordinator/Grants writer.
+Stacey Aragon is one of our Program Coordinators/Grants writers.
 She recently attained her Bachelors of Science in Business Administration with a concentration in Entrepreneurship from California Polytechnic University, San Luis Obispo.
 She has knowledge in all aspects of business from strategic planning, marketing, finance, to HR management, organizational behavior, and organizational development.
 In the two years she attended Cal Poly, she received presidential recognition among her peers for her extraordinary dedication in serving a highly underrepresented population, students with children.

 Stacey has brought her passion of serving people to MCSC, and she is eager to be an advocate for entrepreneurs within the local and surrounding business communities.
 The source of her inspiration is fueling entrepreneurs who are at a disadvantage, but have the heart and perseverance to pursue their dreams.
 With her skill set and knowledge Stacey is responsible for growing MCSC’s public relations and managing grants to maintain and grow the services MCSC provides.